sandeep-lohani/app-notes-api/README.md

 #Usage
 ##Dependencies
-Included dependencies for spring boot, sprin jpa and junit
+Included dependencies for spring boot, spring data jpa and junit
 ##How to Run
 	+ Hit URL on browser - http://localhost:8080/local/
 	+ Input - Enter note id or leave blank in the search input box provided